Up to 60% off sofas & mattresses — limited‑time deals.

 • Firmness: Medium-firm (about 6–6.5/10)

-• Pressure relief: Deep contouring at shoulders and hips; gradual transition into the support core.
+• Pressure relief: Deep contouring at the shoulders and hips without a dramatic sink for most testers.

-• Motion isolation: Strong damping; minimal partner disturbance.
+• Motion isolation: Strong damping with minimal partner disturbance.

-• Edge support: Softer for sitting; acceptable while lying a bit in from the rim.
+• Edge support: Softer while sitting, steadier while lying slightly in from the rim.

 • Shipping: Compressed bed-in-a-box.

-• Shipping cost: Often free or low-cost in the contiguous U.S., depending on the retailer.
+• Shipping cost: Usually low-cost or free in the contiguous U.S., depending on the seller.

 Review Score